blair-c/rivals.academy/content/library/glossary.md

 - Base Hitpause, Hitpause Scaling, and Extra Hitpause are hitbox properties.
 - The vast majority of hitboxes do not have Extra Hitpause.

-> If the game calculates that the attacked character will be KO'd on all even angled DI possibilities (not accounting for possible ledge techs or interference from other hitboxes/objects), a "galaxy" effect will play, locking that move into 20 frames of hitpause.
+> If the game calculates that the attacked character will be KO'd on all even angled DI possibilities (not accounting for possible ledge techs or interference from other hitboxes/objects), a "galaxy" effect will play, locking that hit into 20 frames of hitpause.

 ### More

-#### ASDI Modifier

-Modifier of the default 10 pixels you are able to travel during hitpause with ASDI.

 #### Force Flinch

 Unique property which changes how characters react to attacks.
 Flinch replaces hitstun if the knockback applied is too low to lift a character off the ground, and unlike hitstun will not scale with damage.
-Force flinch values can prevent moves from lifting characters off the ground at any percent, make them unable to cause the flinch state even if the attack is crouch cancelled, or cause them to be crouch cancelllable at any percent.
+Force flinch values can prevent hits from lifting characters off the ground at any percent, make them unable to cause the flinch state even if the attack is crouch cancelled, or cause them to be crouch cancelllable at any percent.

 - **{{< code 1 >}}:** Forces the flinch state, unless the attack is crouch cancelled.
 - **{{< code 2 >}}:** Cannot cause flinch, even if crouch cancelled.
 - **{{< code 3 >}}:** Can always be crouch cancelled, regardless of percent.

+#### ASDI Modifier

+Modifier of the default 10 pixels you are able to travel during [hitpause](#hitpause) with ASDI.

 #### Hit Lockout

-Amount of frames after hitpause ends in which a character cannot be hit again.
+Amount of frames after [hitpause](#hitpause) ends in which a character cannot be hit again.
 This value is mostly used on kill moves for characters who have projectiles that may interfere with their opponents' knockback.

-#### Priority

-If multiple hitboxes collide with a target on the same frame, the target will be hit by the hitbox with the higher priority value.
-This is relevant on moves with multiple hitboxes that are active at the same time.

 #### Untechable

 A property that prevents a character from being able to tech on the ground when hit.
 [Etalus Up Air](/library/etalus#up-air) has a unique untechable property that prevents characters from being able to land on a platform during hitstun.
-Zetterburn and Shovel Knight have untechable moves that force the missed tech state on their opponent.
+[Zetterburn](/library/zetterburn#down-special) and [Shovel Knight](/library/shovel-knight#up-special) have untechable attacks that force the grounded missed tech state on their opponent.

+#### Priority

+If multiple hitboxes collide with a target on the same frame, the target will be hit by the hitbox with the higher priority value.
+This is relevant on attacks with multiple hitboxes that are active at the same time.

 #### TODO:
 > Match char pages and yaml data files to this ordering as final step